fathom820/fathom820/README.md

 # About me
 Hi!
 My name is Michael Frank.
 I'm a student and aspiring developer.
-Currently, I'm going into my second year of studying computer science at Shippensburg University.
-At the moment I'm actively seeking out internship opportunities in the computer science field, though I've begun to hone my interests down to software development and security.
+Currently, I'm entering my second year of studying computer science at Shippensburg University, and I plan on selecting a focus on either software engineering or cyber-security.
+At the moment I'm actively seeking out internship opportunities in the computer science field.

 [📑 Resume](https://docs.google.com/document/d/1F9LcafoVONxyOSNkgWdjLMch3it2qoRCGz0mCli6KKU/edit?usp=sharing)